“Our organization is transitioning to a new system.”

 That’s why it’s important for staff and leaders to get on the same page whenever a system implementation is in the works.
-Whether you’re overhauling your donor CRM, investing in a volunteer management platform, or designing a system for your program data, leaders should be clear, careful and in touch with the concerns of their staff.
+Whether you’re overhauling your donor CRM, investing in a volunteer management platform, or designing a system for your program data, leaders need to be clear, careful and in touch with the concerns of their staff.

 Here are 4 quick considerations for talking about your nonprofit’s data transition…based on common things leaders say, and how those things get received by their staff!

-1. What Leaders Say: We’re transitioning to a new system.
+When Leaders Say: “We’re transitioning to a new system.”

-1. What Staff Hear: This is going to upend life as we know it.
+What Staff Think: “This is going to upend life as we know it.”

 Yeaaa, things are going to get weird for a while.
-New systems call for different ways of working, an adjustment that always comes with its challenges.
+New systems call for different ways of working, an adjustment that always comes with challenges.
 Just remember that there is real opportunity here; the right platform, with the right methodology, can really help move the needle on your organization’s mission.
 It just so happens that this opportunity also comes with a learning curve!

-2. What Leaders Say: This will make us stronger as an organization.
+When Leaders Say: “This will make us stronger as an organization.”

-2. What Staff Hear: My job is about to get a lot harder.
+What Staff Think: “My Job is about to get a lot harder.”

-3. When Leaders Say: This will be an organizational priority.
+When Leaders Say: “This will be an organizational priority.”

-3. What Staff Hear: They’re making me do this.
+What Staff Think: “They’re making me do this.”

-4. When Leaders Say: This will help us to be more transparent.
+When Leaders Say: “This will help us to be more transparent.”

-4. What Staff Hear: They want to know my every move.
+What Staff Think: “They want to know my every move.”

 Are you going through a transition right now at your organization?
 What tips do you have?